 SEO isn’t about individual keywords.
-You must focus on your appropriate topic clusters as a whole in order to build topical authority (and increase your search visibility).
+You must focus on appropriate topic clusters as a whole to build topical authority (and increase your search visibility).

-When you tackle a subject from every angle and then interlink those assets to boost their connection, you demonstrate your holistic understanding of the subject matter.
+When you tackle a subject from every angle and then interlink those assets to each other and a pillar page, you demonstrate your holistic understanding of the subject matter.

 Topic cluster graphic

-Don’t just take it from us — Google algorithm updates (like BERT: a way to understand natural language processing) show that the search engine now uses a semantic approach to dissect search queries.
-That is to say, the search engine can understand overall concepts outside of the specific keywords used in the query.
+Don’t just take it from us — Google algorithm updates (like BERT: a way to understand natural language processing) demonstrate the search engine's ability to understand concepts beyond specific keywords.

 Let’s dig in a little deeper.